Two women looking down at a cellphone.

 4 min read

-3. You can protect your personal information by opting out of large data broker databases and security protection alerts from your credit card issuer.
+3. You can protect your personal information by opting out of large data broker databases and adding security protection alerts from your credit card issuer.

 What is a data broker?

 A data broker, data brokerage, or information broker is a company that makes money from personal data.
+Because of the value of your personal information, the data brokerage industry is highly lucrative to both the seller and the buyer.

-Data brokers collect data sets from different sources and sell the data to other people or businesses.
+Information data brokers collect data sets (information about you) from different sources and sell the data to other people or businesses.
 Usually, the data is personal information or sensitive information about consumers, often found through public records.
-The information may be sold to turn a profit since it may provide value for organizations, like a marketing company may use it in targeted advertising.
-It’s also used to help companies make informed decisions.
-For example, when you apply for a credit card, the card issuer usually reviews your credit report.
-A credit report is a consumer report produced by a credit reporting agency— a data broker.
+Since data may provide value for organizations (like a marketing company which may use it in targeted advertising) it can be a profitable venture.

 How do data brokers get your information?

+Data brokers often collect information that’s readily available through public records.
 What’s considered public record varies from state to state but may include data points such as:

 • Bankruptcies